-Donaldson, Cruz, Sanó Hr, Twins top Cards to open twinbill - WHIZ News
+Donaldson, Cruz, Sanó HR, Twins top Cards to open twinbill - WHIZ News

 Twins: RHP Sean Poppen was added as the 29th man.

-Cardinals: The Cardinals optioned 21-year-old rookie OF Dylan Carlson to the alternate training site following Monday night’s series finale against the Cubs.
-Prior to the doubleheader, the club activated Martinez, recalled right-handed pitcher Daniel Ponce De Leon as the 29th man, and designated right-handed pitcher Ryan Meisinger for assignment.
-The highly touted Carlson was hitting .162 with one home run and five runs batted in since the club brought him to the majors Aug.
+Cardinals: The Cardinals optioned 21-year-old rookie OF Dylan Carlson to the alternate training site.
+The club activated Martinez, recalled right-handed pitcher Daniel Ponce De Leon as the 29th man and designated right-handed pitcher Ryan Meisinger for assignment.
+The highly touted Carlson was hitting .162 with one home run and five RBIs since the club brought him to the majors Aug.
 15.

 TRAINER’S ROOM